DaxSoft/xlsx/README.md

 ## History Behind

 I was working into a PaaS that requires to read a .xls|xlsx file and extract the data into a readable .json, in which will be sent for the database.
 Seeking around the web, I found the amazing 'mongo-xlsx', however, the data generated was a messy.
 So, I had the idea to create a package around the 'mongo-xlsx', in which I would use the other package 'string-similarity', to construct a better parse.
 In the end, it worked as I wanted and needed for the project.
-Then, I decide to construct a 'better one' from the one I have built to share with everyone.
+Then, I had decide to construct a 'better one' from the one I have built to share with everyone.
 Please, if you can contribute with pull-requests, do it.
 I guess that this package can be pretty useful for everyone to use :)

 ## Packages